This Essay is Dangerous

 Yet, she continues, “Too many people think that it’s about feeling comfortable all the time and that you can’t say anything that makes someone else uncomfortable or you’re violating psychological safety,” This simply is not true––learning and pointing out mistakes is uncomfortable.
 Direct feedback is uncomfortable.
 But without this candor, projects fail.
 Companies fail.

-These examples demonstrate that confusing comfort with safety is, in fact, dangerous.
+These examples demonstrate that confusing comfort with safety is in fact dangerous.
 It is a threat to our personal growth, our social evolution, and our organizational longevity and success.
 Our insistence on comfort is undermining us.
 Something needs to change.
-We have the opportunity to change ourselves and thereby change this systemically.
-We can challenge ourselves to embrace fear, pain, risk, and unpleasantness and dismiss the narrative that this discomfort is somehow dangerous and unsafe for us.
+We have the opportunity to change ourselves, and thereby change this systemically.
+We can challenge ourselves to embrace fear, pain, risk, unpleasantness, and dismiss the narrative that this discomfort is somehow dangerous and unsafe for us.

 It may be useful to understand a little brain science here to assist us.
-Our most primitive part of the brain, the amygdala, is in charge of telling us what is safe and what is not.
-If something is unsafe, it will ignite us into a fight, flight, freezing, or appeasing.
-For six million years, it has worked for us very well, keeping us safe from saber-toothed tigers and ill-intentioned used car salesmen.
+Our most primitive part of the brain, the amygdala, is in charge of telling us what is safe, and what is not.
+If something is unsafe, it will ignite us into fight, flight, freezing or appeasing.
+For six million years it has worked for us very well, keeping us safe from saber-toothed tigers and ill-intentioned used car salesmen.

 But it also isn’t perfect.
-The amygdala will light up for any reason that feels, seems, or is imagined to be a threat.
-It will react to stern, but necessary, feedback in the same way as if someone had a gun pointed at you.
+The amygdala will light up for any reason that feels, seems, or is imagined a threat.
+It will react to stern but necessary feedback in the same way as if someone had a gun pointed at you.
 It doesn’t know the difference.
-When we are faced with the unknown, or feel something unpleasant and uncomfortable, it will say, “Danger, danger!
+When we are faced with the unknown, or feel something unpleasant and uncomfortable, it will say, “Danger, Danger!
 Get away!
 Numb it out!
 Attack it!”
 This is why, thankfully, we have all the other evolved brain matter to help us to discern.

 Those other parts of the brain help you to pause.
 You can take a breath, and ask yourself: is this really unsafe?
 Or am I being asked to deepen, to expand, to grow, or to transform?
 If your answer is the latter, then slow down, and warmly acquaint yourself with the sensation of discomfort.
 Just be with it, with no agenda to change it.